youssefea/subql-nft/README.md

-# SubQuery - Starter Package
+# SubQuery - Moonbeam ERC721 indexer
 This is a very basic ERC721 indexer on Moonbeam using Subquery Substrate Frontier EVM.

 ## To run it on docker: